-3. Home protection – A cat will not alert you when a criminal is about to enter your house but they will stop rats from eating up your food storage.
-Cats were commonly worshiped in Egypt as protectors of home due to their ability to keep rats from the house, who often brought diseases.
-In the Middle Ages many cats were burned due to the belief that they brought pestilence, ironically (not really) when the cats were killed, mice infiltrated the homes which helped spread the black plague.
+A cat will not alert you when a criminal is about to enter your house but they will stop rats from eating up your food storage.
+Cats were commonly worshiped in Egypt as protectors of the home due to their ability to keep rats from the house, who often brought diseases.
+In the Middle Ages, many cats were burned due to the belief that they brought pestilence, ironically (not really) when the cats were killed, mice infiltrated the homes which helped spread the black plague.
 That my friend is what we call “karma”.

-7. Emotion Stabilizers – Cats (and other pets) have the ability to prevent loneliness in people lacking a strong sense of community or friendships.
-Pets in general have been found to increase the self-esteem of the owner and prevent depression.
+Cats (and other pets) have the ability to prevent loneliness in people lacking a strong sense of community or friendships.
+Pets, in general, have been found to increase the self-esteem of the owner and prevent depression.

 It should go without saying that many people love cats but you should not have one if you are allergic to them.
 You will want to neuter your cat unless you want kittens.
 Most Mother cats seem to mellow out after their first litter.
 Male cats who are neutered do not do as well as their female counterparts.
 The males often become large and lazy after going through the operation.
 Young cats can be trained easier than old cats and can be quicker to bond with their owner.
 This is not to say that old cats are unable to bond because many cats regardless of age have the ability to become wonderful pets.

 Cats need to be trained differently than dogs due to their temperaments.
 They also have different bathroom habits which need to be addressed.
 As with any pet, you should not own a cat if you do not have the time needed to devote to an animal.
 Most indoor cats do best with a playmate, especially if the owner has to work most of the day.
-Indoor cats can get depressed if they are constantly left alone (hence why it is good to have a playmate).
+Leaving indoor cats alone constantly can make them depressed.
+Hence, why it is good to have a playmate.

 Cats are curious!
 If you cannot handle a cat trying to sneak into your closet on a daily basis you probably shouldn’t own one.
 This is equally true for their playful tendencies which compel the cat to play with anything in its reach.